SamPrewitt/SamPrewitt.github.io/index.md

 ### FAQ
 How's the ride?
-* With 29in wheels and 150mm the Cannondale Jekyll 29 2 will roll over about any obsatcle.
-So on the mountain this bike's ride is fantastic but about anywhere else it would be less than ideal.
+* With 29in wheels and 150mm the Cannondale Jekyll 29 2 will roll over about any obstacle.
+So on the mountain this bike's ride is fantastic!
+But for road or gravel biking, the Jekyll would not be ideal.

 Where can I find trails?
-* Download TrailForks on IOS or Android to be shown a map of local trails anywhere in the US or Canada.
+* Download [TrailForks](https://www.trailforks.com/) on IOS or Android to be shown a map of local trails anywhere in the US or Canada.

 What equipment do I need to safely ride?
-* Most mountain bike trails only require a helmet, MIPS is recommended.
-At lift-assited bike parks riders should wear a full face helment and pads.
+* Most mountain bike trails only require a helmet, MIPS are the best.
+But, at lift-assited bike parks riders should wear a full face helment and full body pads.

 ### How to Contribute
 This page is open source.
-Commit changes as necessary.
+Commit changes to the test branch as necessary.

 ### Licensing
 MIT License